material-motion/material-motion/specifications/runtime/feature_timeline.md

 **Current direction API**: A timeline is aware of its current direction.

-This is initially the value of `initialDirection`.
+This should be initialized with the value of `initialDirection`.

 ```
 class Timeline {